xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/peer-protocol.md

 When a server first starts up, it generates a _node key pair_ to use to identify itself in peer protocol communications.
 The server uses its key to sign all its peer protocol communications.
 This makes it possible to reliably identify and verify the integrity of messages from another server in the peer-to-peer network even if that server's messages are being relayed by untrusted peers.

 The node key pair is saved in the database and reused when the server restarts.
 If you delete the server's databases, it creates a new node key pair, effectively coming online with a different identity.
-To reuse the same key pair even if the databases are deleted, you can configure the server with a `[node_seed]` stanza.
-To generate a value suitable for use in the `[node_seed]` stanza, use the [validation_create method][].
+To reuse the same key pair even if the databases are deleted, you can configure the server with a <span class="code-snippet">[node_seed]</span> stanza.
+To generate a value suitable for use in the <span class="code-snippet">[node_seed]</span> stanza, use the [validation_create method][].

 The node key pair also identifies other servers for purposes of [clustering](clustering.html) or [reserving peer slots](#fixed-peers-and-peer-reservations).
-If you have a cluster of servers, you should configure each server in the cluster with a unique `[node_seed]` setting.
-For more information on setting up a cluster, see [Cluster `rippled` Servers](cluster-rippled-servers.html).
+If you have a cluster of servers, you should configure each server in the cluster with a unique <span class="code-snippet">[node_seed]</span> setting.
+For more information on setting up a cluster, see [Cluster <span class="code-snippet">rippled</span> Servers](cluster-rippled-servers.html).

 ## Fixed Peers and Peer Reservations

-Normally, a `rippled` server attempts to maintain a healthy number of peers, and automatically connects to untrusted peers up to a maximum number.
-You can configure a `rippled` server to remain connected to specific peer servers in several ways:
+Normally, a <span class="code-snippet">rippled</span> server attempts to maintain a healthy number of peers, and automatically connects to untrusted peers up to a maximum number.
+You can configure a <span class="code-snippet">rippled</span> server to remain connected to specific peer servers in several ways:

 - Use **Fixed Peers** to remain always connected to specific other peers based on their IP addresses.
 This only works if the peers have fixed IP addresses.
-Use the `[ips_fixed]` config stanza to configure fixed peers.
+Use the <span class="code-snippet">[ips_fixed]</span> config stanza to configure fixed peers.
 This is a necessary part of [clustering](clustering.html) or [private peers](#private-peers).
 Fixed peers are defined in the config file, so changes only apply after restarting the server.
 Fixed peers are most useful for keeping servers connected if those servers are run by the same person or organization.
 - Use **Peer Reservations** to prioritize specific peers.
 If your server has a peer reservation for a specific peer, then your server always accepts connection requests from that peer even if your server is already at its maximum number of connected peers.
 (This can cause your server to go _over_ the maximum number of peers.)
 You identify a reserved peer by its [node key pair](#node-key-pair), so you can do this even for peers with variable IP addresses.
 Peer reservations are configured through admin commands and saved in the server databases, so they can be adjusted while the server is online and are saved across restarts.
 Peer reservations are most useful for connecting servers run by different people or organizations.
 [New in: rippled 1.4.0][] <!-- STYLE_OVERRIDE: prioritize -->

-In the following cases, a `rippled` server does not connect to untrusted peers:
+In the following cases, a <span class="code-snippet">rippled</span> server does not connect to untrusted peers:

 - If the server is configured as a [private peer](#private-peers), it connects _only_ to its fixed peers.
 - If the server is running in [stand-alone mode][] it does not connect to _any_ peers.